zzx4998/ThreatMapper/README.md

 [Docker]: https://docs.docker.com/install/
 [docker-compose]: https://github.com/docker/compose/releases/tag/1.20.1

-Following table gives the number of nodes that can be supported with different console machine configurations:
+Following table gives the number of nodes that can be supported with different console machine configurations assuming a single node deployment of console.
+Memory optimised instances are shown to perform better.

 CPU       | RAM       | Nodes supported
 --------- | --------- | -----------------